-Universal changing rooms are standard in most newer facilities.
-Changing rooms are private, with the dressing area, toilets and showers all in enclosed spaces.
+Individual and family changing rooms are common in many newer facilities.
+These changing rooms are private, with the dressing area, toilets and showers all in enclosed spaces.
 This inclusive design allows any person to access the facility safely and efficiently.
-The concept plan shows a locker room area with individual and larger family size changing rooms with doors for privacy.
+For example, a locker room area may include individual and larger family size changing rooms with doors for privacy.
 Showers are also housed in individual stalls with doors and some stalls will have a combination of the changing room and shower in the same one unit, especially helpful for families and anyone with mobility issues.
 Individual toilet stalls with doors are provided with handwashing sinks in the common area.